sq/DataMangler/README.md

 Wait, really?
 Why?
 ------------------

-I needed a fast, storage solution for a data-crunching application I was writing.
+I needed a fast storage solution for a data-crunching application I was writing.
 I tried SQLite, but it was way too slow.
 All of the key-value stores out there were either under incompatible open-source licenses or required you to set up a server and send queries over the network.

 How is it different?
 --------------------